Jessica McKenna

 Jessica McKenna (sometimes credited as Jess McKenna) is an American actress, comedian and singer.
 McKenna trained with The Groundlings and at the Upright Citizens Brigade Theatre, where she regularly performs.
 McKenna was one of the stars of Fox's Party Over Here, alongside Nicole Byer and Alison Rich, and hosts the podcast Off Book: The Improvised Musical.

 Early life

 McKenna was born in Yorba Linda, California.

-In 2006, she graduated from El Dorado High School.

 She received a bachelor's degree in theater from Northwestern University.

 Career

 Theater

 McKenna began training at the Upright Citizens Brigade Theatre after college, and became a regular performer in 2012.
 She regularly performs with the musical improv house teams, Magic to Do and Baby Wants Candy.
 McKenna is also a frequent performer at the Upright Citizens Brigade Theatre's long-running improv show, ASSSSCAT.
 McKenna has performed improv comedy at festivals including South by Southwest, SF Sketchfest, Edinburgh Fringe, the Del Close Marathon, Bumbershoot, and Chicago Sketch Fest.